publiclab/plots2/README.md

 Publiclab.org now supports Internationalization and localization, though we are in the initial stages.
 This has been accomplished with [rails-I8n](https://github.com/svenfuchs/rails-i18n).

-To see it in action, click on the 'Language' drop-down located in the header/footer section of the page.
+To see it in action, click on the 'Language' drop-down located in the footer section of the page.
 All the guidelines and best practices for I18n can be found [here](http://guides.rubyonrails.org/i18n.html).

 Translations are arranged in the YAML files [here](https://github.com/publiclab/plots2/tree/master/config/locales), which are zed in a similar way to [views](https://github.com/publiclab/plots2/tree/master/app/views) files.
 An example for adding translations can be found [here](http://guides.rubyonrails.org/i18n.html#adding-translations).